(416) 214-5111

 Contact Our Severance Package Lawyers in Toronto Today

 Sultan Lawyers regularly works with employees in order to review severance packages, and with employers on the design of these packages.
-We will provide guidance to ensure that the employer has met all legal obligations to their employee while protecting themselves from the risk of litigation.
+Our team of severance package lawyer Toronto will provide guidance to ensure that the employer has met all legal obligations to their employee while protecting themselves from the risk of litigation.
 Let us review your termination strategy and current severance package offerings in order to ensure that you are meeting all legal requirements.
 Contact us online or at 416-214-5111 for a consultation.

 In general, employees who have been dismissed for cause are not entitled to severance pay.
 However, if fired without cause, they can be entitled to severance pay based on their employment contract and any applicable legislation.